learn-co-curriculum/git-github-intro-to-git-github/README.md

 Before proceeding, we recommend you go back and review any Git lessons you've already completed in the curriculum to refresh your memory and give you a jump start on the material.
-These lessons will be in Prework for Software Engineering students and in Phase 1 for Data Science students.
+These lessons will be in Software Engineering Prep for Software Engineering students and in Phase 1 for Data Science students.

 ## How to Approach the Material in this Module